codingankit/quizApp/README.md

 ## Description

-The Quiz App is a web application that allows users to take quizzes on various topics.
+The Quiz App is a web application that allows users to take quizzes on computer science related topics.
 It presents a series of questions with multiple-choice answers, and provides immediate feedback on the correctness of the chosen answer.
 At the end of the quiz, the user can see their final score.

 ## Customization